mjl-/ding/README.txt

 - attempt to detect pushes of commits+tag, don't build for both the commit and the tag if they're about the same thing.
 - allow configuring a cleanup script, that is run when a builddir is removed. eg for dropping a database that was created in build.sh.
 - think about adding support for updating toolchains, like go get golang.org/dl/go1.2.3 && go1.2.3 download
-- add authentication to application. need to figure out how to keep a dashboard. and how to do auth on /events
+- add authentication to the web ui. need to figure out how to keep a dashboard. and how to do auth on /events. and if this is really worthwhile.
-- more ways to send out notifications? eg webhook, telegram, slack.